MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def is_rcon_running(self) -> bool
 ```

-Return if MCDR\'s rcon is running
+Return if MCDR's rcon is running

 #### get_server_pid